SalomePlatform/shaper/src/SketchPlugin/doc/arcFeature.rst

 .. image:: images/arc_base_32x32.png
    :align: left
-**By center and two points** creates an arc segment with the given center passing from the start point to the end point on the circumference.
+**By center and two points** creates an arc segment with the given center passing from the start point to the end point on the circle.

 .. image:: images/arc_3pt_32x32.png
    :align: left
-**By three points** creates an arc segment passing from the start point to end point through another point on the circumference.
+**By three points** creates an arc segment passing from the start point to end point through another point on the circle.

 .. image:: images/arc_tang_32x32.png
    :align: left